mbutcherwalker/blookethackss/README.md

 # getrewards.js only works on play.blooket.com because of blooket patching.

+# fixed tower defense max towers

-#everything works in private and public games have fun
+# everything works in private and public games have fun